DC-analysis/dclab/docs/sec_av_emodulus/index.rst

 - 'emodulus viscosity model': This is the viscosity model key to use (see :ref:`sec_emodulus_viscosity` above).
   This key was introduced in dclab 0.48.0.

+Below is a simple example for computing the Young's modulus for case (C).
+You can find additional examples in the
+:ref:`examples section <example_emodulus_dcor>`.

 .. plot::